Fermi-liquid state in $T$*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ revealed via element substitution effects on magnetism: Results and discussion

 Figures \ref{spectra_AS_Prm_v1}(a) and (b) show the temperature dependence of $A_0$ and {$\lambda_0$} respectively for Fe-LESCO, with $x$ = 0.24 + $y$ and $y$ = 0, 0.025, 0.050, and 0.10.
 The inset of Fig. \ref{spectra_AS_Prm_v1} (b) shows $B_{\rm int}$ for $y$ = 0.025.
 The results for pristine LESCO with $x = 0.24$ were adopted from Ref. \onlinecite{Asano2019}.
 Upon cooling, $A_0$ for all the Fe-doped samples starts to decrease at 10 -- 15 K. With further cooling, $A_0$ is reduced to $\sim$1/3, corresponding to the value for the full magnetic volume fraction.
 Since the amount of doped Fe is 10\% at most, the bulk magnetic order is not caused solely by Fe$^{3+}$ spins, which are diluted on the CuO$_2$ planes.

 The temperature for the maximum $\lambda_0$ ($T_{\rm m}$) is comparable to the temperature at which $A_0$ reaches an almost constant value, and the weak oscillation component appears upon cooling.
 Therefore, the freezing of the spins gradually occurs at lower temperatures.
-The increase in $B_{\rm int}$ below $T_{\rm m}$ indicates the development of the moment size of the Cu spins in the ordered phase, although $V_{\rm m}$ is almost 100 $\%$.
+The increase in $B_{\rm int}$ below $T_{\rm m}$ indicates an increase in the moment size of the Cu spins in the ordered phase, although $V_{\rm m}$ is almost 100 $\%$.
 However, the significant damping of the spectra suggests a rather short-range magnetic order with a broad distribution of the internal magnetic fields at the muon stopping sites, even at low temperatures.
 The same trend was obtained for the $y$ = 0.050 and 0.10 samples.
+If the $A_2$ term is ignored, the behavior less than 2 $\mu$s cannot be reproduced in the Fe sample at the lowest tempereature.